mkiz0403/mkiz0403/README.md

 <span>
   Hi!
 Welcome to Taejeong Github 👋 </br>

-  I have experience in ERP product planning and management at a startup.</br> I'm currently studying **React, Node.js, and TypeScript** with the goal of becoming a skilled **front-end developer**.🧑🏻‍💻
+  I'm studying **React, Node.js, and TypeScript** with the goal of becoming a skilled **front-end developer**.🧑🏻‍💻

-  I love interacting with people and aim for smooth and empathetic communication.🌈

-  I have a healthy body and enjoy fitness.🏋🏻‍♂️ </br>
+  I have a healthy body and enjoy fitness.🏋🏻‍♂️ (S.B.D Total: 540kg)💪🏼
-  (Squat: 190kg , Bench Press: 130kg, Deadlift: 220kg Total: 540kg)💪🏼

   My dream is to create products that can make your life better and more enjoyable.⭐️

-  Let's make great products together!🙌
 </span>
 </div>